EOHJIN-LEE/Voxel-Rendering/README.md

-# 3D-graphics-images-when-depth-is-given
+# 3D-graphics-images-when-VolumeDate-is-given
-3D graphics images when depth is given
+3D graphics images when VolumeDate is given

 Description
 ===========

-This program visualizes data given only depth.
+This program visualizes VolumeDate given only depth.
 ----------------------------------------------
 You can choose where to view visualized data.
 ---------------------------------------------